david-dilworth-code/gilded-rose-kata/docs/change-history.md

 ## Commit 4
 Quick refactor in the main GildedRose class to make further usage of the IUpdateQuality interface less impactful.

+## Commit 5
+Added new ImprovingItem class to encapsulate the behaviour for items that improve in Quality over time.